 You could also run for political offices at the federal level—U.S. Senate, U.S. House of Representatives, and even President of the United States.

-Ballotpedia can tell you what elections will happen in Texas in 2021 and 2022 as well.
+Ballotpedia can tell you what elections will happen in Texas in 2022 as well.
 There, you can find additional information, too, about filing deadlines, voting, and what measures will be on local ballots.

 Once you’ve identified what political office to run for, you’ll now need to find out who you’ll be running against in your campaign.
 Several factors will determine how competitive your race will be.
 As one example, your competition will change depending on whether you’re in the primary or general phases of the election cycle.